 Snapshot

-The Continental Listing of Medicinal Products pathway has been developed by the of African Medicines Agency (AMA).
+The Continental Listing of Medicinal Products (AMA) pathway has been developed by the of African Medicines Agency (AMA).

 This pathway can be used where Priority Medicinal Products Category 1 and/or 2 as per the Guidance on Eligibility Criteria for Priority Products..